Probing Compact Objects in Wide-Orbit Binaries with Joint LAMOST LRS and MRS: Results

 \section{Results}

-We selected 76 promising compact object candidates in binaries.
-These candidates exhibit coherent radial velocity variations consistent with single-lined spectroscopic binary motion and show no detectable signatures of a luminous secondary object in their spectra.
+We selected 74 promising compact object candidates in binaries.
+These candidates exhibit coherent RV variations consistent with single-lined spectroscopic binary motion and show no detectable signatures of a luminous secondary object in their spectra.
 As shown in Figure~\ref{fig:sample}, these are promising candidates for the combination of long orbital periods and moderate velocity amplitudes.
-This population occupies a distinct parameter space compared to the shorter-period systems reported in L24, thereby extending the search for compact objects into the long-period regime.
+This population occupies a distinct parameter space compared to the shorter-period systems reported in Liu24, thereby extending the search for compact objects into the long-period regime.

-The orbital parameters of the 76 selected candidates cover a broad range of the parameter space, consistent with a population of wide-separation binaries.
+The orbital parameters of the 74 selected candidates cover a broad range of the parameter space, consistent with a population of wide-separation binaries.
 The candidate orbital periods are distributed between approximately $10^{1}$ and $10^{3}$ days.
 We did not prioritize systems with shorter orbital periods.
 Conversely, the identification of systems with even longer orbital periods is currently constrained by the total duration of the observational baseline.
-The observed radial velocity semi-amplitudes for these candidates typically range from 10--50~${\rm km\,s^{-1}}$.
+The observed RV semi-amplitudes for these candidates typically range from 10--50~${\rm km\,s^{-1}}$.